Pregnancy ages you. Who could have guessed?

 Something everyone knew, that wasn’t necessarily needing to be confirmed by a study, but kids age us.
 However, while previous data showed that pregnancy can protect against aging ailment, such as cardiovascular disease and cancer.
-A newly released study is leaning more towards that having children in fact helps speed up again, although the research doesn’t outright declare that birthing kids is not good for your wellness.
+A newly released study is leaning more towards the decision that factors such as having children in fact helps speed up these ailments again, although the research doesn’t outright declare that birthing kids is not good for your wellness.

 The study in the journal Human Reproduction concluded that women who bore children experienced advanced cellular aging equivalent to 11 years.
 Anna Pollack, the researcher at George Mason University in Virginia and her team examined telomeres, which are parts of DNA that are on the tips of our chromosomes.
 They examined the results from two thousand woman, as part of the National Health and Nutrition Examination Survey, with the information range from 1999 to 2002.